rhel-labs/instruqt/firewall-system-role/03-openhttpservice/assignment.md

 type: challenge
 title: Enable access to the httpd service
 teaser: Enable access to the httpd service
+notes:
+- type: text
+  contents: Open the port to enable external connections to the httpd service on port 80.
 tabs:
 - title: rhel
   type: terminal